 The surname Lafore is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.
 As a general rule, the greater the distance between an individual and their homeland, the larger the territory they were named after.
 For example, a person who only moved to another parish would be known by the name of their original village, while people who migrated to a different country were often known by the name of a region or country from which they came.
 The name Foret is derived from the Old French word "foret," meaning "forest," and distinguished a person who lived in or near such a place.
-In some cases it may have been used as an occupational
+In some cases it may have been used as an occupational surname for a forester.

-Early Origins of the lafore family
+Early Origins of the Lafore family

-Early History of the lafore family
+Early History of the Lafore family

-This web page shows only a small excerpt of our lafore research.
-Another 305 words (22 lines of text) covering the years 1310, 1442, 1539, 1620, 1638, 1790, 1793, 1580, 1659, 1636, 1712, 1729, 1796 and 1753 are included under the topic Early lafore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lafore research.
+Another 345 words (25 lines of text) covering the years 1310, 1442, 1539, 1620, 1638, 1790, 1793, 1726, 1580, 1659, 1636, 1712, 1729, 1796 and 1753 are included under the topic Early Lafore History in all our PDF Extended History products and printed products wherever possible.

-lafore Spelling Variations
+Lafore Spelling Variations

 Spelling variations of this family name include: Foret, Forest, Forez, Forait, Foraie, Forais, Foraies, Foré, Forêt, Forêst, Forer, Forey, La Foret, La Forest, La Forez, La Forait, La Foraie, La Forais, La Foraies, La Foré, La Forêt, La Forêst, Laforest, La Forer and many more.

-Early Notables of the lafore family (pre 1700)
+Early Notables of the Lafore family (pre 1700)

 Notable in the family name at this time was Guillaume de La Forest, Magistrate of Faucigny; Laurenz Forer (1580-1659), a Swiss Jesuit theologian and controversialist; and Jean-Baptiste Forest, (1636-1712) a French landscape...

 Some of the first settlers of this family name were:

-lafore Settlers in United States in the 19th Century
+Lafore Settlers in United States in the 19th Century

 - Mariano Lafore, who landed in Puerto Rico in 1842

-|Contemporary Notables of the name lafore (post 1700)
+|Contemporary Notables of the name Lafore (post 1700) ||+|

 - John Armand Lafore Jr. (1905-1993), American Republican politician, Member of Pennsylvania State House of Representatives, 1950-57; U.S. Representative from Pennsylvania 13th District, 1957-61

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.